huanghy0424/model-predictive-control/README.md

 # Equations

 The robot (or car) is modelled as a unicycle with sampled inputs `vk` and `wk` at time step `k` which represents predefined (i.e user controlled) forward velocity and turn rate, respectively.
+More specifically, `wk` will play the role of orientating the robot onto the line and ensure that it stays on the line, which can be any arbitrary line on the x-y plane.